 - Secondly, ColorStory is an app which you can use to edit your Instagram photos and schedule content.
 It’s very easy to use and, as it’s an app, can be done on the go, allowing you to make the most of those little pockets of time in your day.

 - Social Media Examiner is a good website if you’re not sure where to start with social media.
 They have free reports on how social channels are being used, articles on how to get the best out of social media for your business and a podcast for learning on the go.

-- With Canva you can edit photos to add a quote over them, which is great if you want to post a testimonial or inspirational quote.
+- With Canva you can add text over photos, which is great for posting a testimonial or inspirational quote.
 You can adjust the size of your image to fit a Twitter header or a Facebook post with an image attached.
 You can also create a flyer, blog banner, or a presentation.

 - Pixabay have copyright free pictures that you can use in your marketing and social media.

 Blog and email marketing

 - MailChimp can be used to gather your email subscribers and market to them with flyers and newsletters.
 MailChimp makes mail merge a lot easier because you can create lists of contacts and personalise them to the receiver.
 However, be careful about GDPR and always get permission before you use someone’s email address.